HuangThomas/odin-recipes/README.md

 # odin-recipes

-basic Git and foundamental HTML skill
+Basic Git and foundamental HTML skill to build a webpage with three recipes.